PanderMusubi/locale-en-nl/README.md

 Validation
 ----------

-Examine the generated TXT-files with `fldiff en_NL.txt nl_NL.txt` and `fldiff en_NL.txt en_US.txt`
+Examine the generated TXT-files with `fldiff nl_NL.txt en_NL.txt` and `fldiff en_US.txt en_NL.txt` In the directory [comparison](comparison) are screenshots of these colored diffs.

 These files have been generated with the `./validate.sh` script after installation.

 Sources